thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 cd /var/www/html
 ```

-It would be prudent to make sure that all the DVWA files are copied across.
+It would be prudent to make sure that all the DVWA files have been copied across.
 You can check by listing the `html` directory using `ls -la /var/www/html` and you should see output similar to the listing below:

 {% highlight bash %}
-student@ubuntu:/var/www/html$ ls -la
+student@ubuntu:/var/www/html$ ls -la /var/www/html
 total 148
 drwxr-xr-x  8 root root  4096 Jul 11 12:58 .
 drwxr-xr-x  3 root root  4096 Jul 11 12:54 ..